 In April 2015, protests on social media and across the state brought construction of the massive 18-story telescope to a halt.
 And in December 2015, Hawaii’s state supreme court nullified the permit that would have allowed construction to proceed.
 A new round of hearings began in October 2016 for TMT to get a new permit from the DLNR.

-However, TMT’s board of governors recently released a statement saying they chose a back-up location in Spain's Canary Islands in case continued opposition prevents construction on Mauna Kea, which remains their preferred location.
+However, TMT’s board of governors released a statement in 2017 saying they chose a back-up location in Spain's Canary Islands in case continued opposition prevents construction on Mauna Kea, which remains their preferred location.

 "We’ll be watching the situation in Hawaii carefully, hoping that continues to move forward," Fiona Harrison, an astrophysicist at the California Institute of Technology in Pasadena and a member of the TMT board of governors, told Nature.com.
 "And the success of those efforts will determine whether we can build the TMT in Hawaii."